openstack-archive/deb-python-coffin/README.rst

       libraries are always loaded.
 See also "Custom Filters and extensions".

     - {% with %}

+    - {% cache %} - has currently an incompatibility: The second argument
+      (the fragment name) needs to be specified with surrounding quotes if it is supposed to be a literal string, according to Jinja2 syntax.
+      It will otherwise be considered an identifer and resolved as a variable.

 Django filters that are ported in Coffin: